PisterLab/micromissiles-unity/docs/Simulator_Overview.md

 The command structure is hierarchical for better **autonomy** and **tractability** because to successfully defend against hundreds of threats, we need to recursively cluster and assign them to groups of interceptors.
 - At the top of the hierarchy, the integrated air defense system (IADS) manages the defense strategy and assigns swarms of threats to each launcher.
-  Each launcher then recursively clusters the assigned swarm of threats to divide and conquer the defense algorithm until each threat cluster only contains no more threats than the number of missile interceptors in a carrier interceptors.
+  Each launcher then recursively clusters the assigned swarm of threats to divide and conquer the defense algorithm until each threat cluster only contains no more threats than the number of missile interceptors in a carrier interceptor.
-- At the next level of the hierarchy, a carrier interceptor is launcher and assigned to defend against a single cluster of threats.
+- At the next level of the hierarchy, a carrier interceptor is launched and assigned to defend against a single cluster of threats.
 - Finally, at the bottom of the hierarchy, each missile interceptor released by the carrier interceptor is assigned to pursue a single threat.

 ![Hierarchical command structure](./images/hierarchical_command_structure.png)